How Many Valence Electrons Are In Ar

 What is Argon?

 Argon is a chemical element with the symbol Ar and atomic number 18.
-It is a noble gas, belonging to Group 18 (also known as Group VIIIA or the inert gases) of the periodic table.
+But it is a noble gas, belonging to Group 18 (also known as Group VIIIA or the inert gases) of the periodic table.
 Noble gases are characterized by their exceptional stability and low chemical reactivity.

-Argon is the third-most abundant gas in Earth's atmosphere, comprising about 0.93% of the air.
+Argon is the third-most abundant gas in Earth's atmosphere, comprising about 0.Day to day, 93% of the air.
 It's produced industrially by the fractional distillation of liquid air.
-Argon has various applications, including:

 Determining Valence Electrons in Argon